-Ms. Lamb-Hale is the Vice President and Chief Legal Officer of Cummins Inc., a position she has held since 2021, overseeing all legal affairs and related risk management.
-Prior to that, she was a Managing Director at Kroll, a global governance, risk and transparency consultant (2016-2021), a Senior Vice President at Albright Stonebridge Group (2013-2016),а global strategy consultancy, and served as the Assistant Secretary of Commerce for Manufacturing and Services in the International Trade Administration of the U.S. Department of Commerce (2010-2013) and as the Deputy General Counsel for the U.S. Department of Commerce (2009-2010).
+Ms. Lamb-Hale currently serves as the Vice President, Chief Legal Officer and Corporate Secretary of Cummins Inc., a position she has held since 2023 overseeing all legal affairs and related risk management.
+While at Cummins Inc., Ms. Lamb-Hale has also held the titles Vice President and Chief Legal Officer (2023) and Vice President and General Counsel (2021-2022).
+Prior to that time, she was a Managing Director at Kroll, a global governance, risk and transparency consultant (2016-2021), a Senior Vice President at Albright Stonebridge Group (2013-2016), a global strategy consultancy, and served as the Assistant Secretary of Commerce for Manufacturing and Services in the International Trade Administration of the U.S. Department of Commerce (2010-2013) and as the Deputy General Counsel for the U.S. Department of Commerce (2009-2010).
 Ms. Lamb-Hale is a licensed attorney who began her career at law firms (1991-2009) where she practiced in the areas of business restructuring and public finance.
 Ms. Lamb-Hale earned an AB in Political Science from the University of Michigan and a JD from Harvard Law School.
 In addition to her service on Federal's Board, Ms. Lamb-Hale serves on the board of Delta Parent Holdings, Inc. as well as the boards of various non-profit groups including the American Leadership Initiative and the Center for International Private Enterprise.